dcanadillas/consul-federation-gke/README.md

 * GCP account and resource permissions in a GCP project:
   * Container Engine permissions to create and admin GKE clusters
   * GCS bucket permissions to upload your Consul configuration files (you need to create the bucket first)
+* In case of deploying Consul Enterprise you will need a valid license

 ### Terraform configuration
 This Terraform configuration is based on the following actions and parameters

-* It calls a [GKE Module](https://github.com/dcanadillas/dcanadillas-tf-gke) in GitHub to deploy GKE clusters
+* It calls a [GKE Module](https://github.com/dcanadillas/dcanadillas-tf-gke) stored in GitHub to deploy GKE clusters
-* It uses an internal Kubernetes module that creates resources and install Consul Enterprise using Helm
+* It uses an internal Kubernetes module that creates resources and install Consul Enterprise using the official Helm chart
-* You need to set some variables in a `terraform.auto.tfvars` file:
+* It needs some variables values that can be defined in a `terraform.auto.tfvars` file:
   * `gcp_region` : The GCP region to deploy your clusters
   * `gcp_project` : Your GCP project where you have permissions to deploy
   * `node_type` : VM instance size for K8s nodes